RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

     return report_result, safe_count
 ```

-It seems to be more verbose, but it's actually less computation heavy.
+It seems to be more verbose, but it's actually less computationally heavy.
-In this solution, when we evaluate level as unsafe (initially), we also grab the index of value that has broken the rules.
+In this solution, when we evaluate a level as unsafe, we also grab the index of the value that broke the rules.
-Then, we try to remove 3 values - one on the left of the fauly one, the actual faulty one, and one on the right.
-This is due to the fact, that the rule is applied to the pair of numbers, so when the number fails, we are certain, that it's closest neighbourhood is faulty.
+Then, we try to remove three values — one to the left of the faulty element, the faulty element itself, and one to the right.
+This is because the rule applies to pairs of numbers, so when a number fails, we can be sure that its closest neighbors are involved.

-This solution works, and is less computation heavy - now we have O(n * 3 * m) time complexity worst case scenario - that is when we have to remove left, center and the right element.
-But we don't have to perform second m-times loop!
+This solution works and is less computation heavy—now we have O(n * 3 * m) time complexity in the worst-case scenario (when we have to remove the left, center, and right elements).
+But we don't have to perform an additional m-times loop!

-## Extra - more (time) optimised solution
+## Extra - More (Time) Optimised Solution
-I was satisfied with this solution, but I had gut feeling that it could be simpler.
-I knew that some properties of the system could be derived from the actuall difference of the two numbers - without having to manually check cases.
+I was satisfied with this solution, but I had a gut feeling that it could be simpler.
+I knew that some properties of the system could be derived from the actual differences between numbers—without having to manually check cases.

-Let's now look at the example:
+Let's look at the example:
 ```
 Level: [6, 6, 4, 2, 1]
 Diff: [0, 2, 2, 1]
 ```

-We can spot immediately, that 0 is a violation of our rules.
+We can immediately spot that 0 is a violation of our rules.

-Not let's consider this case:
+Now, consider this case:
 ```
 Level: [1, 2, 7, 3, 4]
 Diff: [-1, -5, 4, -1]
 ```

-We see that one of the elements has different sign, which violates our rules.
+We see that one of the differences has a different sign, which violates our rules.
 But remember, the diff consists of two numbers.
-So which one should we remove?
+So, which one should we remove?

-We decide that by adding "bad" difference to one of it's neighbours.
+We decide that by adding the "bad" difference to one of its neighbors.

 We have two options:
 - -5 + 4 = -1
 - 4 + -1 = 3

-so if we go with collapsing it to -1, it's still wrong, but if we decide to collapse it to the left (-5) we land in the correct differences:
+So, if we collapse it to -1, it's still incorrect, but if we decide to collapse it to the left (-5), we obtain the correct differences:
 ```
 -1, -1, -1
 ```

-So which number should we remove?
+So, which number should we remove?
-Look at this:
+Consider:
 - -5 = 2 - 7 (second element minus third element)
 - 4 = 7 - 3 (third element minus fourth element)
 - -5 + 4 = (2 - 7) + (7 - 3) = 2 - 3

-So we naturally achieve the solution - we should remove 7!
+Thus, we naturally arrive at the solution—we should remove 7!

-So in this solution, we perform O(n * m) calculations, so we still have the same time complexity for the first puzzle.
-Memory complexity however, grew from O(1) to O(m) because now we have to store the differences.
+In this solution, we perform O(n * m) calculations, so we still have the same time complexity for the first puzzle.
+Memory complexity, however, grew from O(1) to O(m) because we now have to store the differences.

-So this problem has two optimal solutions (that I have found):
+So, this problem has two optimal solutions (that I have found):
-- first (mine) is the time O(n * 3 * m) -> linear, and memory O(1) -> constant
+- First (mine) is O(n * 3 * m) (linear time and constant memory, O(1)).
-- second ([found by this reddit user](https://reddit.com/user/FriendshipSweet792)) is time O(n * m) -> linear and sligtly faster, memory O(m) -> linear
+- Second ([found by this Reddit user](https://reddit.com/user/FriendshipSweet792)) is O(n * m) (linear time and slightly faster) with O(m) memory (linear).